joeydumont/joeydumont.github.io/_posts/blog/2018-07-24-read-c-format-complex-numbers-with-numpy.md

 ---
 layout: post
-title: Loading complex numbers from text files to numpy arrays
+title: Loading complex numbers in the C++ format from text files into NumPy
 author: jayd
 tags:
  - complex numbers
  - numpy
+ - C++
+ - genfromtxt
 ---

 In my workflow, I typically use C++ for production code and Python for data